SecondNewtonLaw/Global-Functions-Documentation/Libraries/Debug.md

 ## debug.getconstants

 Returns the constants of the specified Lua function.
-Should error on C closure (functions) because they have no constants.
+Should error on C closures, since they have no constants.

 ```luau
 function debug.getconstants(func: (...any) -> (...any) | number): { number | string | boolean | nil }